| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 of Peoples’ thirty years of despotic rule and this was the

+basis of the city’s present day prosperity.
 The Metallurg Sanatorium is a good example of the type of building

 favoured in Stalinist times.
 Constructed in the 1950s it has a solid